nhannguyen95/algorithms/additional-learning/design-pattern/simple-factory.md

   ```
   it only cares about what the `pizza` object can do, not which concrete type it is.

-  If you have additional types of Pizza, it doesn't affect the PizzaStore, because the PizzaStore is not tightly coupled with any concrete type of Pizza
+  If you have additional types of Pizza, it doesn't affect the PizzaStore, because the PizzaStore is not tightly coupled with any concrete type of Pizza.

+- Encapsuate what varies: encapsulate the code that creates objects.

 ## Downsides
 - Hard to extend if you want to have multiple kinds of SimplePizzaFactory.
 Abstract Factory could address this in a flexible way.